MariiaKravtsova/supernovas/README.md

 - Sort by column
 - Group by type
 - Group by galaxy
-- Add new supernovae
-- Update a supernovae

 # What Causes a Supernova?
 A supernova happens where there is a change in the core, or center, of a star.
 A change can occur in two different ways, with both resulting in a supernova.